 I Love My Librarian Award

-The award invites library users nationwide to recognize the accomplishments of the exceptional public, school, college, community or university librarians.
-Up to 10 librarians will be selected.
-Each will receive a $5,000 cash award, a plaque and a travel stipend to attend the awards ceremony and reception in New York City, hosted by The Carnegie Corporation of New York.
+The I Love My Librarian Award invites library users nationwide to recognize the accomplishments of the exceptional public, school, college, community or university librarians.
+Up to 10 librarians are be selected.
+Each receives a $5,000 cash award, a plaque and a travel stipend to attend the awards ceremony and reception in New York City, hosted by The Carnegie Corporation of New York.

-The award is sponsored by Carnegie Corporation of New York The New York Times, New York Public Library and administered by the American Library Association.
+The I Love My Librarian award is a collaborative program of Carnegie Corporation of New York, the New York Public Library, The New York Times, and the American Library Association.

 Library Card Sign-up Month